 The most bizarre part about Bonaire is how deserted so much of it is; a narrow paved road that rings the perimeter seems to lead to nowhere across the flat, barren landscape.
+And the South Shore of Bonaire is perhaps the most diverse part of all.

 Vast regions on both the north and south side of the isle lay wide open spaces, uninhabited.